morrownr/USB-WiFi/home/Recommended_Bluetooth_Adapters_for_Linux.md

 [3] The UB500 Plus shows as a v5.3 adapter while still using the rtl8761bu chipset.
 It is my understanding that the difference between BT 5.1 and 5.3 only requires additional driver/firmware support, not a new chipset.
 It appears that you may need to be using kernel 6.8 or later for this adapter.

 [4] Review: I have been using the EDUP EP-B3536 for a few months now.
 It is a VERY reliable adapter with very long range for bluetooth.
 I have used it with a mouse, keyboard and headset with no compatibility problems.
-The Linux driver/firmware appear to be VERY GOOD.
+The Linux driver/firmware appears to be VERY GOOD.

 Note: Your input to maintain this list is welcome.